Kanazawa Geisha Districts Compared: Higashi Chaya, Nishi Chaya & Kazuemachi

 Best overall for most first-time visitors: Higashi Chaya.

-Best for a quieter, more authentic atmosphere: Nishi Chaya.
+Best for a quieter, more understated atmosphere: Nishi Chaya.

 Best for an evening stroll: Kazuemachi.